WHAT TO DO IN 1 DAY IN SAN MARINO

 Traveling With a Dog in San Marino

 In case you didn’t know: I have the world’s cutest dog.
-I took him with me on my trip and the reactions to him were similar to the ones we got in Italy: the people in San Marino love dogs and you can take dogs to many places.
+I took him on my trip, and the reactions to him were similar to the ones we got in Italy: the people in San Marino love dogs, and you can take dogs to many places.

 He was allowed to enter the towers, but sometimes, I had to put him in his bag (he is not very big), and then I was allowed to enter museums and the town hall, for example.
 It might be a bit trickier with bigger dogs, but in general, I would say that San Marino is the dog-friendliest place in the world (even more dog-friendly than Italy).